gv-4/iitbhuwifi-release/README.md

 4. Enter your IITBHU LDAP credentials.
 5. Enable Auto Login.

 That's it!
-The app will automatically handle future WiFI logins.
+The app will automatically handle future WiFi logins.

 ---